-Where an application has been attempted which did not comply with Rule 47, the Registry will write to the lawyer concerned pointing out the deficiencies in the application form which has been submitted.
+Where an application has been attempted which did not comply with Rule 47, the Registry will write to the lawyer concerned pointing out the deficiencies.
 The Registry's letter will then continue: "As a result your complaints cannot be examined by the Court.
 Please note that no documents or submissions you have provided have been kept.
 If you wish the Court to examine your complaints, you must submit a complete and valid application form with all supporting documents as required by Rule 47."
-It follows that a fresh application must be filed with a correctly completed, self-standing, application form and with all the necessary supporting documents such as domestic decisions and the pleadings in the domestic appeals which show that the arguments now made to the Court have been relied on before the domestic courts.
-A complete new application is required, with no reference to the previous submission which the Court has rejected as incomplete.
+It follows that a completely fresh application must be filed with a correctly completed, self-standing, application form and with all the necessary accompanying documents, such as domestic decisions and the pleadings in the domestic appeals which show that the arguments now made to the Court were relied on before the domestic courts.